polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 - the public key attached to the CSR
 - a signature which is verifiable using the attached public key, validating all of the aforementioned information
-- Optionally, a request for an earlier-than-usual certificate expiry date

 This CSR is sent to your home server, which verifies this information and in turn responds with a polyproto X.509 Certificate (ID-Cert).